DevExpress/devextreme-documentation/concepts/05 UI Components/VectorMap/20 Providing Data/10 Data for Areas/40 Using a Binary Source/30 Node.js Approach.md

-If you develop using the <a href="http://nodejs.org/" target="_blank">Node.js</a> platform, utilize a special script allowing you to parse binary sources and generate **VectorMap**-compatible files from them.
+If you develop using the <a href="http://nodejs.org/" target="_blank">Node.js</a> platform, utilize a special script allowing you to parse binary sources and generate VectorMap-compatible files from them.
 This script can be found in the **Lib/js/vectormap-utils** folder of your DevExtreme package.
 Load this script as a <a href="http://nodejs.org/api/modules.html" target="_blank">module</a> using the following code.

 	<!--JavaScript-->var vectormaputils = require('./dx.vectormaputils.node.js');